-Multiple teams from IT and the content areas work together at DPI to build the tools for data collection, support the districts in the data collection, and then to report on and facilitate the use of the data based on federal and state reporting mandates.
+These data inform education research and data analysis.
+Multiple teams from IT and content areas work together at DPI to build tools for data collection, to support districts in data collection, and to report on and facilitate the use of data based on federal and state reporting mandates.

 - Career and Technical Education (CTE)

-- School Nutrition
+- School Nutrition - Direct Certification

 - Special Education